 Management's discussion and analysis of the Company's financial condition and results of operations are based upon the Company's condensed consolidated financial statements.
 The preparation of these financial statements requires management to make estimates and assumptions about future events.
 These estimates and the underlying assumptions affect the amounts of assets and liabilities reported, disclosures about contingent assets and liabilities and reported amounts of revenues and expenses.
 Such estimates include revenue recognition, the valuation of trade receivables, inventories, goodwill, intangible assets, other long-lived assets, legal contingencies, guarantee obligations and assumptions used in the calculation of income taxes, assumptions used in business combination accounting and related balances, and pension and post-retirement benefits, among others.
-These estimates and assumptions on an ongoing basis using historical experience and other factors.
+These estimates and assumptions are based on management's best estimates and judgment.
+Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors.
 Management monitors economic conditions and other factors and will adjust such estimates and assumptions when facts and circumstances dictate.
 As future events and their effects cannot be determined with precision, actual results could differ significantly from these estimates.